Zhaotong: Demography

 The prefecture, almost exclusively agricultural, is one of the poorest in China, which led the authorities to encourage young people to migrate to eastern and southern parts of China to find work.
 For the year 2003, the number of emigrants was 650,000.

 The government wanted the number to increase by 50,000 in 2004.

 Religion

 It is the seat of the Latin Catholic Apostolic Prefecture of Zhaotong.

 Language

 The local Zhaotong dialect is a variety of Southwestern Mandarin that has been influenced to some extent by the local Yi and Miao languages.
 It has its own unique features while also showing characteristics of northern Chinese dialects.
 The dialect has four tone categories: Tone 1, Tone 2, Tone 3, and Tone 4.

 Food

-Potato rice（洋芋饭）: Potatoes (potatoes) and rice are cooked together.
+Potato rice (洋芋饭): Potatoes (potatoes) and rice are cooked together.
 It is soft, sticky and fragrant.
 It is a common home-cooked staple food for locals.

-Chicken stewed with Gastrodia elata（天麻炖鸡）: A specialty of Zhaotong, chicken stewed with Gastrodia elata has a clear and delicious soup with nourishing effects.
+Chicken stewed with Gastrodia elata (天麻炖鸡): A specialty of Zhaotong, chicken stewed with Gastrodia elata has a clear and delicious soup with nourishing effects.

+Zhaotong Liangfen (昭通凉粉): Dried peas are ground into peas, skinned, soaked in water, ground into a paste, filtered, boiled into a thick paste, and then cooled and solidified.

+Fried Rice Cake (油糕饵块): From the meticulous selection of high-mountain potatoes and premium rice to the exquisite techniques of frying and baking; from its crispy and soft texture to its rich, sweet and savory flavor.

+Fried Potato Cake with Bean Powder (油糕稀豆粉): This dish is made by combining two core elements: golden and crispy fried potato cake and fragrant and delicate pea powder.

+Zhaotong Mini Meat Skewers (昭通小肉串): Zhaotong mini meat skewers are a highly representative specialty barbecue dish from Zhaotong City, Yunnan Province, and are hailed as "a unique Yunnan barbecue delicacy."